 While Amoretta dwelt long and hard on her fate, her fairy god-mother was hard at work, singing to herself about what nice work it was, if one could get it.
 Petunia Potsdam, headmistress of Iris Academy and resident fairy god-mother, was alive with spirit and activity.
 That effervescent lady danced first this way and that, spinning hopeful yarns about Amoretta's future marriage like they were dreams to be fashioned fully out of fairy-cloth.
-She had been so full of good cheer one might have supposed it was her own wedding she was preparing for.
-She was the model of perpetual motion, leaving a veritable trail of sparkling fairy dust behind her.
+She was so full of good cheer one might have supposed it was her own wedding she was preparing for.
+She was the model of perpetual motion, leaving a veritable trail of sparkling fairydust behind her.
 As she hummed and chatted and promised good things for the future, she fitted Amoretta for a wedding dress, saw to her ritual cleansing (which involved a lot of scrubbing at the bathroom sink), and filled up all the uncomfortable silences with proverbs and sayings about weddings, some of which Amoretta was sure she just made up on the spot.

 "After all, my darling, weddings are joyous occasions!"
 Professor Potsdam had reassured her while pinning up the hem of the wedding gown that had been produced from the depths of one of her closets.

 I suppose she has this dress just in case, Amoretta thought to herself.
-Does this happen regularly?
+Does this sort of thing happen regularly?
 The headmistress has certainly taken it fully in stride.
 I wonder if students are always getting married at witch school.
 If they are you'd think they'd put something about it in the orientation materials.

 Amoretta had sighed then, because Professor Potsdam had hit it on the head like cracking nuts with a carpenter's hammer.
 This situation, she wouldn't say that it was possibly damaging to her generally positive relationship with Professor Grabiner so much as that it was guaranteed to destroy it utterly in a cataclysmic eruption visible from orbit.
 Amoretta had been slowly and carefully building a house of cards, and this marriage had appeared like a hurricane, dead set on wrecking her life.
 But Petunia Potsdam had already gone out of her way to make Amoretta understand that there was no avoiding her upcoming nuptials unless she wished to die and in the process irrevocably maim Professor Grabiner's soul.